MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-transform.md

 # Transform natural language to Power Fx formulas

-Power Apps Ideas can generate ideas for formulas the following contrrols:
+Power Apps Ideas can generate ideas for formulas the following controls on different properties:

 - **Gallery**
 - **Data table**
 - **Text box**
 - **Drop down**
 - **Combo box**
-- **Text label** controls on different properties.
+- **Text label**

 Power Apps idea also supports Microsoft Dataverse, Microsoft Lists, SharePoint library, and Excel as connectors.
 So, if you're using one of the suppported controls and want to write a formulas for Gallery or Dropdown’s items, Label’s text content, color, visibility then check out Power Apps Ideas.